test-full-band/test-full-band.github.io/pages/vtest/vtest_BlackPLUGE.md

 At the middle part of the screen there are bars for (from left to right) -4%, 0, -2%, 0, +2%, 0, +4% gray levels.

 At the left side of the screen there is fine-grained pattern for the above black.
-It consists of a sequence of (from top to bottom) +2, 0, +1, 0, +3 code points for 8 bit patterns and +4, 0, +2, 0, +6 code points for 10 bit patterns (so in this case it shows three levels below 1% pattern).
+It consists of a sequence of (from top to bottom) +2, 0, +1, 0, +3 code points for 8 bit patterns and +4, 0, +2, 0, +6 code points for 10 bit patterns (so in this case it shows three levels below 1% bar).

 At the right side yet again - alternating black and blacker than black levels.